Fee remissions and reductions

 - English and maths learners up to Level 2

 - getting Job Seekers Allowance (JSA)

-- getting Universal Credit, earning less than £338 each month as an individual or £541 each month as a household, and put into a work-related activity group by JobCentrePlus
+- getting Universal Credit, earning from employment (disregarding benefits) less than £338 each month as an individual or £541 each month as a joint claim with a partner

 - first full Level 2 (19 to 23 year olds only, for approved qualifications)